modenaxe/awesome-biomechanics/README.md

 # Awesome Biomechanics [Work in Progress]

+Note that sections that do not look nice are work in progress - might include errors and incorrect descriptions

 ## Videos, Lectures and Courses :clapper:
 * [Lectures on animal locomotion](https://mchenrylab.bio.uci.edu/e139) by Manny Azizi and Matt McHenry (UC Irvine).
 * [Neuromechanics course material](https://github.com/joshcash9/Neuromechanics_Course) by Joshua Cashaback (University of Delaware)